 How does your reservation list work?

-We require a $250 non-refundable deposit (goes towards the final payment of your puppy) to hold your pick for you once a female has been confirmed pregnant.
+We require a $250 non-refundable deposit (goes towards the final payment of your puppy) to hold your pick for you once the female has been confirmed pregnant.
 If you contact us before the female has been confirmed pregnant, we'll put you on the waiting list.
 Then once the female is confirmed pregnant, you can send the $250 deposit.

 In the case of there not being a puppy for you, we can refund the deposit or you have the option of putting your name on the list for a different litter.
 However, we do have to work around reservations that we have for our other litters.